 (See also Overview of Spinal Cord Disorders Overview of Spinal Cord Disorders Spinal cord disorders can cause permanent severe neurologic disability.
 For some patients, such disability can be avoided or minimized if evaluation and treatment are rapid.
 The spinal cord... read more .)

 Spinal epidural abscesses usually occur in the thoracic or lumbar regions.
 An underlying infection is often present; it may be remote (eg, endocarditis, furuncle, dental abscess) or contiguous (eg, vertebral osteomyelitis, pressure ulcer, retroperitoneal abscess).
 In about one third of cases, the cause cannot be determined.
 The most common causative organism is Staphylococcus aureus, followed by Escherichia coli and mixed anaerobes.
 Occasionally, the cause is a tuberculous abscess of the thoracic spine (Pott disease).
-Sometimes the cause is bacteremia due to medical instrumentation, a dental procedure, or IV drug use.
+Sometimes the cause is bacteremia due to medical instrumentation, a dental procedure, or injection drug use.
 Rarely, a similar abscess occurs in the subdural space.

 Symptoms of spinal epidural abscess begin with local or radicular back pain and percussion tenderness, which become severe; pain may be worsened by recumbency.
 Fever is common.